UMNLibraries/oracle-json-api-2021-04/slides.md

 the data before Loading it into a normalized schema, what we've described so far is ELT.
 We've Extracted and Loaded JSON records, but we've done no Transforming.
 ---
-## JSON API views
+## JSON API Views

 ### A Transformation Proof-of-Concept

-We have an application already using tables created via ETL, in which we transform the data before loading, to prepare it for insertion into a highly normalized relational schema.
+We have an application already using tables created for ETL, in which we transform the data before loading, to prepare it for insertion into a highly normalized relational schema.